-The Science of Light: Investigating in Bialosky’s Lighting Lab
+The Science of Light: An Investigation in the Bialosky Cleveland Lighting Lab

 In our quest to create meaningful solutions that are innovative, responsive, enduring, and beautiful, Bialosky Cleveland has recently created a space in our office to explore the science of lighting and the way it informs our design.
 This article is the first in a series talking about the science of light, and intends to serve as “lighting 101”.

 Light is energy transmitted through radiation without medium: this is energy the human eye is designed to read.
 To understand light and harness its power to shape vision and perception, we will look beyond its physical laws and examine the human response, both psychological and physiological.
 Rather than simply injecting light into a space, we are defining the space, allowing the users to comfortably interact with their environment.